-Interest rates on short-term Treasury bills fell in Monday's auction with rates on three-month bills dropping to the lowest level since the financial crisis in December 2008.
+Interest rates on short-term Treasury bills fell in Monday's auction, with the rate on three-month bills dropping to the lowest level since January.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, was unchanged at 0.12 percent last week, the same as the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, dropped to 0.18 percent last week from 0.20 percent, the previous week.

 - What Is Your U.S. Income Percentile Ranking?

 Why California Environmentalists Hate Water | Human Events